How to Find a Cockroach Nest in Your Daytona Beach Home

 Kitchens and Kitchen Appliances

-Kitchens are one of the most common places for cockroach nests.
-Roaches stay close to food sources, which makes areas behind refrigerators, stoves, and other kitchen appliances ideal.
-Crumbs, grease, and moisture attract them and support a growing cockroach infestation.
+Kitchens are among the most common places for nests because they provide a steady food supply.
+Areas behind refrigerators, stoves, and other kitchen appliances create ideal hiding spots because heat, moisture, and food debris support a growing infestation.

 Pantries and Cabinets

-Pantries and cabinets provide easy access to stored food.
-Small spills or open containers can quickly attract roaches.
-These areas also offer quiet hiding spots where a roach nest can grow unnoticed.
+Pantries and cabinets give roaches easy access to stored food.
+Spills, crumbs, or unsealed containers can attract roaches, while corners and low-traffic areas allow a roach nest to develop unnoticed.

 Basements and Crawl Spaces